Intervention Connect

 (Czerniewicz and Cronin, 2023)

 This frames belonging as not just emotional comfort but as a systemic goal.
 Within this discourse, networks are mentioned as one way to foster belonging.
-They are seen as central to moving away from cultures of individualism to more collaborative, relational, and care-focused practices.
-The intervention intends to connect the students to other students, alumni and people outside of the University.
+They are seen as central to moving away from cultures of individualism to more collaborative, relational, and care-focused practices (Waghid, 2019).
+The intervention intends to connect the students to alumni and people outside of the University, so that they can navigate and co-construct their place within and beyond institutional structures.

 Reflection